I grew up in Malaysia, where I enjoyed cooking and eating local dishes every day.

-Actually, it was my first time making ayam bakar daun pandan.
-Daun pandan or screwpine leaves are very popular in Malaysia, Indonesia, Singapore, and other regions in South East Asia.
-My mother always uses daun pandan for making desserts such as pengat pisang (bananas in sweetened coconut milk), kuih bingka pandan (pandan cake), bubur kacang (sweet mung bean), kuih pau (steamed buns) and many others.
+Daun pandan, or pandan leaves, are very popular in Malaysia, Indonesia, Singapore, and other regions in Southeast Asia.
+My mother always uses daun pandan for making desserts such as pengat pisang (bananas in sweetened coconut milk), kuih bingka pandan (pandan cake), bubur kacang (sweet mung bean), kuih pau (steamed buns), and many others.
 You can blend the leaves with water just for the color or tie a knot and throw in the pot for the flavor.
 These majestic green leaves are so glorious and aromatic, and they are a big influence on my cooking.

-- Two pounds chicken breast (cut into pieces)
+- 2 pounds chicken breast (cut into pieces)

 - Pandan leaves (washed and dried)

 - 4 cloves garlic (chopped)